alexzhc/pira/cli/README.md

 * linstor.docker-run.sh

-This script is simply a `docker run` command.
+This script is a simple line of `docker run` command.
-However, `docker run` copies image each time when starting a container, which may add a couple seconds before actually executing linstor-cli.
+However, `docker run` copies image each time when starting a container, which may add a couple of seconds before actually executing linstor-cli.

 ### Method 2: docker exec

 * linstor.docker-exec.sh

-This trick runs a piraeus-client container in the background and then run `docker exec` to access the client tool.
-It copies image only when called for the first time, which help subsequent executions run much faster than by using `docker run`.
+This trick runs a piraeus-client container in the background and then run `docker exec` to access the cli tool.
+It only tcopies image when called for the first time, which help subsequent executions run much faster than by using `docker run`.

 ### Method 3: runc run

 * linstor.runc-run.sh

 This script utilizes RunC to run piraeus-client container.
-It extracts image by docker only when called for the first time.
+It only extracts image by docker when called for the first time.
 After that, docker does not involve in any execution.

 ## Speed test